vietcgi/mac-setup/DEPLOYMENT-GUIDE.md

 ### Important: Brewfile.sre Must Be Manually Synced

 **CRITICAL**: Due to Homebrew limitations, `Brewfile.sre` duplicates all base packages from `Brewfile` plus SRE-specific additions. **These must be manually synchronized** when updating packages.

 ### Why This Design?

-Homebrew's Brewfile format doesn't support imports or includes, so we must:
+Homebrew\'s Brewfile format doesn\'t support imports or includes, so we must:

 1. Maintain a base `Brewfile` for all machines
 2. Duplicate base packages in `Brewfile.sre` plus add SRE tools